CMD-Thomas/looklive-server/README.md

 #Results
-De feed is te vinden op [https://thomasmachielsen.me](https://thomasmachielsen.me)
+The feed can be found on [https://thomasmachielsen.me](https://thomasmachielsen.me)

 ##Week2